 - Discover your business on their own

-This is by far my favorite method of local marketing because your investment is in your website.
+This is one of our favorite methods of local marketing because your investment is in your website.
 Unlike advertisements that go away when you stop paying for them, local search marketing can continue and increase over time.

 Why do you recommend local search marketing first?
 For several reasons.